 Choosing which group photos to have can be a pretty daunting task.
-As we specialise in natural, documentary style coverage we tend to find that the overwhelming majority of our couples want very few, if any formal group photos- yet parents or more traditional guests typically expect lots of family pictures.
-It can be difficult to get the balance right between what you want and pleasing your loved ones.
+As we specialise in natural, documentary style coverage we tend to find that the overwhelming majority of our couples want very few, if any formal group photos.
+Parents and more traditionally minded guests however, tend to have other ideas.
+It can therefore be difficult to get the balance right between what you want and keeping your loved ones happy.

-No one likes waiting around for photos.
-After 10 minutes it’s boring.
-People want to go to the loo, enjoy their canapés, catch up with loved ones- not be herded like sheep and yo-yoed back and fourth for various pictures, most of which will never see the light of day after the initial “awww”.
-We bumped into one of our 2013 brides at another wedding recently and we got chatting about their photographs.
-What she said was pretty poignient and echoed exactly what we try to convey to our clients.
+We bumped into one of our 2013 brides at another wedding recently who had the full set of traditional photos on her wedding day.
+We got chatting about their photographs.
+What she said was pretty poignant and echoed exactly what we try to convey to our clients.
 She told us “We still look at our photos all the time, but we never look at the group ones.
 They’re beautiful, but we just don’t look at them” we hear this time and again.

 So how do you go about finalising which photos you do want?

-- Bride with Brides parents (& siblings if applicable)
+- Bride (& Groom) with Brides parents and siblings

-- Groom with Grooms parents (& siblings if applicable)
+- Groom (& Bride) with Grooms parents and siblings

 - Bride & Groom with Grandparents, God parents or other special relative(s)